 The Yeti isn’t too expensive either, though the JLab Talk is an excellent alternative with a slightly lower price tag.
 Its more colorful design might also be a better match for RGB-equipped PCs, though there’s much more to like about this fine-sounding microphone than mere aesthetics.

 If you can afford it, the Blue Yeti X makes some usability improvements to the standard Yeti.
-In the other direction, the Blue Snowball Ice makes a very good gaming mic for those on lower budgets.

 The best gaming microphones you can buy today